CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </pre>

 <span class="description">
-If the app defined a resource attach URL, tasks without a Widget offer the Lookup functionality.
+If the app defined a resource attach URL, tasks without a widget offer the lookup functionality.
 This appears as a text input to the user.
 When the user submits the text, the app responds with either a resource attachment or with an error.
 </span>

 </section>